casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.md

 ![](../../_static/img/rfsoc/tut_rfdc/rfdc-dt-final.PNG)

-This design is a "snapshot" capture of raw ADC samples places them in a BRAM and later read out using `casperfpga` for analysis.
+This design is a "snapshot" capture on two inputs on quad-tile platforms and one input on dual-tile platforms placing raw ADC samples in a BRAM that are read out using `casperfpga` for analysis.
 The design could easily be extended with more snapshot blocks to capture outputs from the remaining ports but what is shown here is sufficient for the scope of this tutorial.

 ### Step 1: Add the XSG and RFSoC platform yellow block
 Add a Xilinx `System Generator` block and a platform yellow block to the design,